 It is crucial for organizations to approach security as a two-pronged effort.
-You have to secure your own resources against attack.
+You have to secure your own resources against attacks.
 And you also have to reduce the chance of an attack originating from one of your vendors.
-Every IT third party is a potential entry point into your systems and premises.
-And each one is a potential security risk.
+Every IT third party is a potential entry point into your systems and premises and each one is a potential security risk.
 CBI Insight reported that 44% of data breaches are caused by a third party.
 To help mitigate the potential for a breach caused by an IT third party, you need to establish a strong IT Vendor Security Risk Management program.

-What Is Included In an Effective IT Vendor Security Risk Management Program?
+What is Included in an Effective IT Risk Management Program?

 An effective VRM program should include these steps:

-- Engagement: reporting and explanation of identified security gaps to vendor.
+- Engagement: Reporting and explanation of identified security gaps to the vendor.

-- Remediation: addressing of security gaps by vendor.
+- Remediation: Addressing security gaps by the vendor.